An introduction to my Somatic Integrity framework: What it is & how it helps you be a more impactful public speaker.

 Why is Somatic Integrity important for public speaking?

-Somatic Integrity helps to ensure you deliver speeches that land with your audience and achieve the impact you hope for.
-The somatic awareness work, and paying attention to small signals in your body is important for a few reasons.
-One is that everything is amplified when you’re on stage.
-Your nervous system is more activated, there are usually a lot more people and, typically, your topic is more critical.
-A little sign in your body that something is off, that could get worked through or ignored in ordinary conversation, becomes glaringly obvious in public events.
-I believe that not tuning into the information in the body is a key reason behind monotone voices and audiences that switch off.
+Somatic Integrity helps to ensure you deliver speeches that land with your audience and achieve the impact you hope for, without being overwhelmed or exhausted as a speaker.
+Everything is amplified when you’re on stage.
+Your nervous system is more activated, there are often a lot of people and, generally, your topic matters.
+A little sign in your body that something is off, that could get worked through or ignored in ordinary conversation, becomes really obvious in public events.

 I once coached a speaker who initially told me her message was that young women could pursue any career they wanted.
 However, she also revealed she was considering leaving her industry due to difficult experiences over many years.
 This dissonance showed up in her early drafts as a slightly aggressive undertone and language that was too vague to have impact.